 If there is one group that has lost big with the pandemic, it is the artists.
 Comedians, singers, actors, ah and then the speakers too.

 I had fun visiting the Facebook pages of comedians, singers, hosts and other Quebec artists.
-The first observation that I made They have a lot of subscribers!
+The first observation I made They have a lot of subscribers!
 We are talking about 150,000 up to sometimes 750,000.
 That's huge!orme!

 The second observation I made is that their pages are mostly empty of engaging content.
 Let me explain.ique.